⏳ Introductory price ends September 8 — $30 now, $40 after. Lock it in today.

 How much is it?

-One-time $30 per family (not per child), no subscription, with a 7-day no-questions refund.
+One-time $30 per family (not per child), no subscription, with a 7-day refund you run yourself — one tap inside the game, instant.
 You can play the real game in your browser first — no sign-up to look around.

-Read next: Is Minecraft safe for a 6-year-old? · PixelVoxel vs Minecraft, compared · Ad-free games for kids · Games to play with your kid · Play the real game free · Pricing & the honest-money story
+Read next: A parent’s first-game checklist · Is Minecraft safe for a 6-year-old? · PixelVoxel vs Minecraft, compared · Ad-free games for kids · Games to play with your kid · A safe multiplayer game for kids · Play the real game free · Pricing & the honest-money story